 These are all fine examples.
 I am only concerned that by highlighting examples like these we are not moving the needle and helping the senior professionals with smart collaboration!

-Do not turn all the employees in people who work across practices, generations, departments and functions!
+Do not turn all the employees into people who work across practices, generations, departments, and functions!